robert-belleman/360Composer/README.md

 # 360 Composer

-NOTE: This current build was created for usertesting and therefore some pages are disabled like register.

 The 360 compose is a software package containing all the components needed to deploy a 360 video story line editing suite.

 ## Requirements